Solar Panel Kit Overview

 Since I can’t purchase all of the solar kits, I try hard to gather reviews from those that have purchased them.
 I also spend hours in forums getting feedback on the manufacturers and their products.

 These solar kits have some of the best feedback and reviews.
 Solarkits.com received some of the highest scores because of its service, support, and quality feedback.
 On the other hand, although Renogy makes quality products, their support and instructions are their Achilles’ heal.

 I will say that over the last couple of years, it appears that Renogy has begun to strengthen its support and service from a technical perspective, but they are still hard to reach unless you use email.

 Rich Solar is interesting.
 They are somewhat of a new kid on the block, and their star is rising fast.
 They make good products at a reasonable price and support them with good service.

 These solar kits are a good choice, but they all have different components, strengths, and weaknesses.
 They are not inexpensive either, so make sure you layout your system plan and research each one before making a purchase.

 The simple answer is yes.
 There are many things to consider before you purchase your system.
 What size do you need?
 What components are required?
 How much room do you have for panels?
 These are just a few questions, but it is becoming easier to do it yourself with more resources to consult with the evolution of Solar Technology.

-The 1,000k kits above cost anywhere from $1,500 – $3,300, and prices vary based on components included – panels, battery, charge controller, inverter, etc. In addition to these system parts, you will need racking for the batteries, cabling, etc. These can add up, so make sure you plan and price your system before purchasing.
+The 1,000k kits above cost anywhere from $1,500 – $3,300, and prices vary based on components included – panels, battery, charge controller, Inverter, etc. In addition to these system parts, you will need racking for the batteries, cabling, etc. These can add up, so plan and price your system before purchasing.